Koed00/django-q/docs/tasks.rst

 Adds custom `retry` value for this task.

-Note that you have to implement your custom broker in order to make use of this value and override the cluster's retry setting.
+Note that you have to implement your custom broker in order to override the cluster's retry setting by using this value.

 ack_failure
 """""""""""